RimantasGalvonas/Arma-3-AI-vs-AI-Battle-Scenario-Template/README.md

 # Arma 3 Randomized Scenario Template
 This is a customizeable single player (for now) mission template to be used in the Eden editor.

 #### Features
 - It allows you to spawn units and camps in randomized position and makes the units roam the mission area randomly.
-- It draws a configurable grid on the map showing the approximate location of enemies.
+- It draws a colored grid on the map showing the approximate location of enemies.
 - Works in all levels of command: you can play as a simple soldier, a squad leader or a battlefield commander.
 - Waypoints for infantry units are placed in a way that prefers moving between areas with cover.
 - Groups inform each other of known enemy locations and respond if they are able (unless set as subordinates to a high commander).
 - Extra care is being taken to make units spawn in positions that do not make them explode on mission start or become stuck.
 It still sometimes happens but quite rarely.

 # Installation
 1. Open up Arma, open up the editor, select a map and open it.
 2. Place a player unit, save the mission.
 3. Alt+tab out of Arma and go to Documents/Arma 3/missions/<b>YOUR_NEW_MISSION_FOLDER</b>